Building in designated bush fire prone areas

 - construction requirements of AS3959.

-An updated version of the presentation slides are available below for general guidance.
+A version of the presentation slides is available below for general guidance.
 Please note the slides are not comprehensive and should not be relied on for compliance purposes.
 You should always refer to the relevant legislation and standards.

 Roof-mounted evaporative coolers

 Transition for alterations and extensions in bush fire prone areas